Skip to main content

 What is the Community Right to Buy?

-A Community ‘Right to Buy’ would replace the current Right to Bid.
-At Locality we’ve been campaigning for this for nearly a decade, including through our cross-sector Localism Commission, our popular Save our Spaces campaign, and our recent Locality Manifesto.
-A new Community Right to Buy would give communities the right of first refusal once important local buildings and spaces with significant community value come up for sale.
-If properly implemented, it would:
+The Community ‘Right to Buy’ will replace the current Right to Bid.
+At Locality we’ve been campaigning for this for nearly a decade, including through our cross-sector Localism Commission, our popular Save our Spaces campaign, and our recent Locality Manifesto

 • Allow a community organisation or group to purchase any Asset of Community Value without competition when it comes up for sale, if they can raise the required funds.